Rule 5160-59-03.2 | OhioRISE: care coordination.

 (viii) Performing referrals and linkages to appropriate services and supports, including natural supports, along the continuum of care;

 (x) Facilitating transition planning and activities for youth exiting the OhioRISE program or the OhioRISE 1915(c) waiver.
-For youth receiving MCC who are enrolled in the OhioRISE 1915(c) waiver, transition planning must identify supports the youth will need for the ninety calendar days following disenrollment from the OhioRISE 1915(c) waiver.
+For youth receiving MCC who are enrolled in the OhioRISE 1915(c) waiver, transition planning will identify supports the youth will need for the ninety calendar days following disenrollment from the OhioRISE 1915(c) waiver.

 (b) Have documentation of annual fidelity review, monitoring, and adherence to MCC by an independent validation entity recognized by ODM.
 The fidelity review will assess for consistent application of system of care principles adherence to the MCC planning process and service components.